choughtalinguw/supreme-computing-machine/proposal.md

 Seat Selector

-2. Output: Describe the output your program will produce.  <br/>Include and example format of the output produced.
+2. Output: Describe the output your program will produce.
+Include and example format of the output produced.<br/>
 A user interface that displays avaialable and taken seats.
 Available seats will be in green and taken seats will be in red.
 There will be a confirmation upon sucessful reservation of your seat.
 You may also request a list of available or taken seats as a text represenatation.
 You will be able to lookup where a friend is sitting and request a seat next to them if available.

 3. Input: Describe the data that is needed to solve your problem.
-Include an example format of the input data.
+Include an example format of the input data.<br/>
+The layout of the lecture hall will be needed as input, which can also be used as the user interface.
+A student will be able to sign in and select a seat from the user interface which will automatically load in their name, student ID, and seat selection.
+When a student is absent, a student will be able to send in an excuse note as input.

 4. User Interface: Describe a user interface for your program.
-Use text menus or a simple graphic user interface.
+Use text menus or a simple graphic user interface.<br/>

-5. Types List: Break your solution idea down into units that you think can be implemented with a single class.
+5. Types List: Break your solution idea down into units that you think can be implemented with a single class.<br/>